-- The individual rights of children - What further criteria will be used to assessed eligibility for settled status - Fees and evidential requirements. - Accessibility of the application form and process.
+- The individual rights of children - What precise criteria that will be used to assessed eligibility for settled status - Fees and evidential requirements - Accessibility of the application form and process.

 Why do we need to look at the rights of children and young people specifically?